-Fortunately there's a way round this problem.
+If the extension you're looking to install isn't available on the Safari Extensions Gallery or App Store, not all hope is lost.
 It requires manually installing the extension, so you won't get automatic updates for it in the future, but it's still perfectly usable and is the only way to get certain functionality until developers update their extensions for you (which some might not even do).
 This article presumes you've checked whether your extension exists in an Apple-approved form elsewhere, for example if you've installed uBlock Origin from uBlock0.safariextz you'll get the message that the extension was removed, but it is available to download from the Safari Extensions Gallery (here's a link to get uBlock Origin without going through this process).
 However, not all extensions are available there and it is soon to be discontinued anyway with App Extensions the only way forward.
-Follow these steps to install any extension blocked by Safari:
+So begins how to install any extension blocked by Safari:

 Download and unzip the extension